tvandinther/gitops-manager/docs/processors.md

 ```

 ### Custom Mutators
 You can create custom mutators by implementing the `gitops.Mutator` interface.
 This allows you to define specific mutation logic that suits your requirements.
 Write your mutations to the provided `io.Writer` in the `MutateFile` method.
 Any data written to to the writter will overwrite the input data and passed to the next mutator in the chain.
-If nothing is written to the writer, the next mutator in the chain will receive the original input.
+If nothing is written to the writer or if an error is returned, the next mutator in the chain will receive the original input.

 ## Validators
 *You can implement your own by creating a type that satisfies the `gitops.Validator` interface.*